Frequently Asked Questions

 HOW TO GET A PAYMENT FROM THE SETTLEMENT FUND

-How Can I File a Claim to Get a Payment from the Settlement Funds?
+8. How Can I File a Claim to Get a Payment from the Settlement Funds?

-If you do not submit a valid Claim Form by the deadline, you will not receive a payment from the Settlement Funds, but you will be bound by the Court’s judgment in these actions.
+If you did not submit a valid Claim Form by the deadline, you will not receive a payment from the Settlement Funds, but you will be bound by the Court’s judgment in these actions.

 The January 10, 2025 deadline to submit a claim to get a payment from the Settlement Funds has passed.

-If I Provide Supporting Documentation with my Claim Form, will this Violate Confidentiality Provisions/Other Provisions in my Contract(s) with CDK and/or Reynolds?
+9. If I Provide Supporting Documentation with my Claim Form, will this Violate Confidentiality Provisions/Other Provisions in my Contract(s) with CDK and/or Reynolds?

 No. Any contract document that you submit to support your claim for the Reynolds and/or CDK Settlements, including your CDK “Schedule” to the Master Services Agreement and/or your Reynolds “Exhibit” to the Master Agreement, is treated as “Highly Confidential” under the Second Amended Confidentiality Order available here.
 CDK and Reynolds agree that submitting these documents during the claim submission process, solely for the purpose of validating your claim in this case, will not violate any confidentiality provisions/other provisions.